Great Potoo, one of Sani’s three potoos, sitting with a chick Photo: Jon Feenstra

-Day 1: The tour begins this evening in Puembo, a colonial suburb of Quito.
+Day 1: The tour begins at 6.30 pm in Puembo, a colonial suburb of Quito.
 Upon arrival at Quito International Airport you will be transferred to our hotel.
 Night in Puembo.

 Day 2: We’ll fly this morning over the Andes to the Amazonian town of Coca and board our motor boat for the two-and-a-half hour ride down the Napo River to Sani Lodge.
 As the lodge itself is located on an oxbow lake, not the main river, we’ll walk for about 15 minutes on a boardwalk trail to the lake then transfer to small dugout canoes for the tranquil 15-minute paddle to our accommodations for the next seven nights.
 After a welcome drink, we may make our first of many excursions out onto Challuacocha, the lake that is not only our “highway” to various parts of the nearby jungle, but also a prime birding spot of its own.

 In fact, one of the most appealing aspects of our stay at Sani will be the leisurely canoe rides around this serene lake.
 We’ll be watched by the prehistoric-looking Hoatzins as we’re paddled around the edge in search of species found only in flooded forest and along the lake edges, including specialities such as White-chinned Jacamar, Dot-backed and Silvered Antbirds, Cinnamon Attila, Black-capped Donacobious, Buff-breasted Wren and the striking Masked Crimson Tanager.
 One of our main goals will be to snatch a glimpse of the local and elusive Zigzag Heron, a regular nocturnal denizen of thick vegetation along Amazonian lakeshores.
 The boardwalk between the Napo River and Challuacocha traverses excellent semi-flooded forest, and we’ll look for the entirely yellow Cream-colored Woodpecker, as well as Plumbeous and White-shouldered Antbirds and Cocha Antshrike, a species that until 1990 was known to science only from a single female specimen.
 Night at Sani Lodge.